 Dakota Gas has a strong commitment to the environment.
-We have improved our environmental footprint by achieving Great Plains Synfuels Plant, owned and operated by Dakota Gas, meets or exceeds all state and federal laws.
+We have improved our environmental footprint by achieving better reliabilities, improved efficiency, and meeting environmental goals.
+The

+Great Plains Synfuels Plant, owned and operated by Dakota Gas, meets or exceeds all state and federal laws.
 Based on stack emissions, it is the cleanest energy plant operating in North Dakota.